January 7th, 2021 Last Updated on: April 15th, 2021

 After she described the restrictions her family faced, the senator asked if she thought the bill would end discrimination.
 She replied, “Do your laws against larceny and even murder prevent those crimes?
 No law will eliminate crimes but at least you as legislators can assert to the world that you recognize the evil of the present situation and speak your intent to help us overcome discrimination.”

-The gallery broke out in loud applause (Highway History).
+The gallery broke out in loud applause, according to Highway History.

 How are we continuing to honor Elizabeth Peratrovich today?